Maybulb/Nimble/README.md

 For the Xcode (Swift) build of the same name, see [Nimble-Swift](https://github.com/madebybright/Nimble-Swift).

 ## Development
-Electron and gulp required to be installed on your machine.
+Electron and gulp required to be installed on your machine (`npm install -g electron-prebuilt gulp`).
 Clone the repository, install dependencies, run gulp, then run electron in the project directory.

 ```bash
 git clone https://github.com/madebybright/Nimble.git